thermogl/TIXboxLiveEngine/README.md

 	if (!local) [self setGamertile:[[UIImage imageNamed:@"avatar-tile"] roundCornerImageWithCornerRadius:5]];

 The return value of -getImageForURL:completion: indicates if the image is on disk, or needs to be downloaded.
 I use this in Friendz to decide if a placeholder is needed whilst the download completes.

+### Cross Platform Compatibility

+The TIXboxLiveEngine is built to run on both Mac and iOS.
+Anywhere you see UIImage in the above code samples, NSImage can be used in it's place on Mac.

 ## ARC?